 - Floor Plans: Are clear, accurate floor plans included?
 Buyers love to visualise the layout.

-- Virtual Tours/Video: If not already in place, could a virtual tour or video walkthrough enhance the listing and offer a more immersive experience?
+- Virtual Tours/Video: If not already in place, a virtual tour or video walkthrough enhances the listing and offers a more immersive experience.
+At JAGS Property Group, your property is automatically listed on Facebook, Instagram, TikTok and LinkedIn as well as all the property portals.

 - Portal Presence: How does your listing appear on major property portals like Rightmove and Zoopla?
 Is it standing out amongst competitors?